AndreaYoss/TimeSeries_ForecastSoybeanPrices/README.md

 Unfortunately, commodities prices are notoriously volatile.
 Since these are based not only on prior prices and related supply/ demand factors, but also on a varity of macroeconomic factors, long-term prices are difficult to forecast.

-In this project, I am focusing on soybeans, and builting an unsupervised learning model that predicts future prices of this commodity.
+In this project, I am focusing on soybeans, and building an unsupervised learning model that predicts future prices of this commodity.

 Since the price of soybeans today are highly correlated with prior prices (i.e., lagged values of itself), I plan to conduct time series analysis on soybean prices.
-Further, I will identify features that have historically contributed to the volatility of soybean prices, and evaluate their predictive capabilities using the mean absolute error (MAE) as my performance metric.
-I will ultimately choose the model and features with the smallest MAE.
+Further, I will identify features that have historically contributed to the volatility of soybean prices, and evaluate their predictive capabilities.
+I will ultimately choose the model the smallest Mean Absolute Error as my evaluation metric.
 My primary stakeholders are investors in the futures market who wish to evaluate the favorability of a soybean futures contract.

 ----

 ## Executive Summary

+Using historical daily soybean price data from from January 1, 1990 through December 31, 2019, as well as daily weather data over the same time period, I built a variety of unsupervised learning models to predict prices of soybeans.

-I started off by conducting time series analysis on the 'Settlement Price,' or the average daily price, of soybeans from January 1, 1990 through December 31, 2019.
+To accomplish this, I started off conducting univariate time series analysis just the price.

 One assumption to using the Autoregressive Integrated Moving Average (ARIMA) model is that my data are stationary (no systematic changes over time).
-To ensure my data met this assumption, I ran an Augmented Dickey Fuller test using $\alpha = 0.05$ on my data.
-I set up the null and alternative hypotheses of this test as follows:

-$$
-\begin{eqnarray}
-&H_0:& \text{not stationary} \\
-&H_A:& \text{stationary}
-\end{eqnarray}
-$$

-Since my $p$ -value > $\alpha$ when I used my original data, I did not have enough evidence to reject the null hypothesis, and so needed to check for stationarity in the differenced data.
-When I conducted the hypothesis test on the first-order differenced data, my $p$-value << $\alpha$, and so had enough evidence to reject the null hypothesis, and therefore, accept the alternative hypothesis that the first-order differenced data are stationary.

 I was then able to fit my data using an ARIMA model.